gazpachu/hypatia/readme.md

 - Install a Git client.
 I recommend SourceTree [https://www.sourcetreeapp.com/](https://www.sourcetreeapp.com/)

-- Clone this repository to a folder in your computer [https://help.github.com/articles/which-remote-url-should-i-use/](https://help.github.com/articles/which-remote-url-should-i-use/)
+- Clone this repository into a folder in your computer [https://help.github.com/articles/which-remote-url-should-i-use/](https://help.github.com/articles/which-remote-url-should-i-use/)

-- npm install dependencies
+- Install the NPM dependencies:

 ````
 npm install
 ````

+- Create a new project in your Firebase account

-- Create a file called `firebase.jsx` in `/app/src/constants/` and add the following code with your details from Firebase:
+- Create a file called `firebase.jsx` in `/app/src/constants/` and add the following code with the details from the project you created:

 ````
 export const firebaseConfig = {